-Working closely with your primary care doctor, our world-class team of experts will be at your side every step of the way.
-As a Roswell Park patient, you and your family have our unconditional promise that you will:
+Working closely with your primary care doctor, our world-class team of leukemia experts — who devote 100 percent of their professional lives to understanding, preventing and curing leukemia — will be at your side and your family’s side, every step of the way.
+As a Roswell Park patient, you have our unconditional promise that you will:

-RPCI’s melanoma team calls on the best combination of pathologists, radiologists, surgeons and chemotherapy and radiotherapy specialists — as well as research scientists, physician assistants, nurses, psychologists, social workers, pain management and nutrition experts — that your unique case requires.
-In turn, they collaborate with your primary care physician to tailor your treatment plan and ensure continuity of care from diagnosis through recovery.
+Today, the multidisciplinary team that treats leukemia patients at Roswell Park has evolved to include professionals who are involved in all facets of care.
+We call on the best combination of pathologists, radiologists, surgeons, and chemotherapy and radiotherapy specialists — as well as research scientists, nurses and nurse practitioners, rehabilitation therapists, psychologists, social workers, pain management experts, genetics counselors, nutritionists, among others — that your unique case requires.
+In turn, they collaborate with your primary care physician to tailor your treatment plan and ensure continuity of care from diagnosis through long-term follow-up.

-On the front lines of patient care, Roswell Park nurses are among the best in the nation, and have earned Magnet® Recognition for nursing excellence, a top national honor bestowed by the American Nurses Credentialing Center (ANCC).
-This distinction, held by just 6 percent of the hospitals in the United States, is held by only one facility in Western New York — Roswell Park Cancer Institute.
+Roswell Park nurses are among the best in the nation, earning Magnet® Recognition for nursing excellence, a top national honor bestowed by the American Nurses Credentialing Center (ANCC).
+This is a distinction held by just 6 percent of the hospitals in the United States, with Roswell Park being the only one in Western New York to earn Magnet status.
 In Magnet hospitals, patient outcomes are better and length of stay is shorter.

 At Roswell Park, we believe that survivorship begins at diagnosis and lasts a lifetime, with uninterrupted access to specialized cancer care and support.
 We want to ensure that any early warning signs of recurrence are detected and treated immediately; that all your present and long-term needs — physical, psychosocial, nutritional, spiritual, legal — related to living with cancer are met; and that routine preventive and follow-up care is always available to enhance your health, well-being and peace of mind.